» The official BROWN RECLUSE SPIDER - TREATMENT

 brown recluse spider

-For long readers: The most dangerous bites are from the “Recluse Loxosceles” of North America and the “Laeta Loxosceles” of South America.
-The poison contains enzymes that are also part of the snake’s family poison such as: hialuronidasa, fosfolipasa, fosfohidrolasa, esterase, alkaline fosfatasa and protease.
-There are some differences in the poison among the species and there are also differences that concern the quantity of poison that the species inject, this makes the clinic cases to go from slight to serious levels: the serious cases of dermatonecrosis and coagulopatias are weird and not common; the death cases are rarely seen and children are the victims of them.
-However this spider has a very popular fame since many people with serious damages on their skin needed grafts and plastic surgeries; Some children even lost important facial parts.
+Considering that there are some differences in the poison of all species as well as differences concerning the amount of poison injected by the species, clinic cases often go from slight to serious levels: the serious cases of dermatonecrosis and coagulopatias are weird and uncommon; death is rarely seen and victims are mostly children.
+However, this spider is very popular since many people with serious damage on their skins needed grafts and plastic surgeries and some children even lost important facial parts.

 Recluses Bites